Psionica/psionica.github.io/docs/workshop/dual.md

 {: .border }
 ![](/assets/images/dual_ask_wikipedia.png)

 This section merely provides an overview of how your Dual acquires skills.
 You could teach it to come up with metaphors, summarize short documents, suggest writing prompts, and what not.
 All in a local-first, user-defined, and open source way.
-You can find plenty of tasks which have been framed as text generation in this [awesome list](https://www.buildgpt3.com/).
+You can have a look at [this awesome list](https://www.buildgpt3.com/) for inspiration on framing all sorts of tasks as text generation, from writing code based on a natural language description to formulating arguments and counter-arguments.
 More resources on teaching Dual such skills will follow once it will graduate from an alpha version.

 ---